citelao/sensible/passwords.md

 Password managers often use even larger dictionaries.
 1Password [uses about 18,000](https://discussions.agilebits.com/discussion/56902/diceware-dictionary-size-and-feature-request) words, so ~14bits of entropy per word.

-## The technique is just to remember
+## The technique is only to help you remember

-If correctly calculated, entropy generated one way is the same as entropy generated another: 20 bits of entropy from random lower-case letters (~4.7bits each) is the same as 20bits of entropy from dice-chosen words.
+If correctly calculated, entropy generated one way is the same as entropy generated another: 20 bits of entropy from random lower-case letters (~4.7bits each) is the same as 20 bits of entropy from dice-chosen words.

 I argue that XKCD-technique--entropy is "better" because it's much easier to remember: